graphopedia-xyz/graphopedia/tree-map/index.md

     author: David McCandless
     link:   https://informationisbeautiful.net/visualizations/the-billion-dollar-o-gram-2009/

+synonyms:
+  - treemap chart
 ---

-Treemap is a type of chart that displays hierarchical data using nested figures, usually rectangles.
+is a type of chart that displays hierarchical data using nested figures, usually rectangles.
 Any tree map can also be represented as a tree diagram.
 Each parent node on a tree diagram is represented as a larger rectangle that contains a smaller rectangle that is a child node.
 This recursive construction allows the tree map to visualize hierarchical data with any number of levels.

 <!--more-->